mosleyit/Roo-Code/Progress-SettingsManager-Refactoring-Plan.md

 - [x] Update test assertions to properly check for model properties
 - [x] Verify all tests pass with the updated implementation

-### Step 4: Extract Task History Management 🔄 (In Progress)
+### Step 4: Extract Task History Management ✅ (Completed)

-- [ ] Create a new `TaskHistoryManager` class in `src/core/tasks/TaskHistoryManager.ts`
+- [x] Create a new `TaskHistoryManager` class in `src/core/tasks/TaskHistoryManager.ts`
-- [ ] Move all task history related methods from ClineProvider to TaskHistoryManager
+- [x] Move all task history related methods from ClineProvider to TaskHistoryManager
-- [ ] Update ClineProvider to use TaskHistoryManager
+- [x] Update ClineProvider to use TaskHistoryManager
-- [ ] Create unit tests for TaskHistoryManager in `src/core/tasks/__tests__/TaskHistoryManager.test.ts`
+- [x] Create unit tests for TaskHistoryManager in `src/core/tasks/__tests__/TaskHistoryManager.test.ts`
-- [ ] Ensure all tests pass with the new implementation
+- [x] Ensure all tests pass with the new implementation

+### Step 4.1: Fix TaskHistoryManager Tests ✅ (Completed)

+- [x] Identify and fix issues with TaskHistoryManager tests
+- [x] Fix fs/promises import in TaskHistoryManager.ts
+- [x] Update fs/promises mock to include unlink, rm, and rmdir functions
+- [x] Fix parameter shadowing in TaskHistoryManager.test.ts
+- [x] Verify all tests pass with the updated implementation

 ### Step 5: Refactor Webview Message Handling ⬜ (Planned)